bhagyasri1998/VU_FALL22_IOT_CLASS_Bhagya/RPI_BUILD_LWM2M_DEVICE/PushButton.md

 #Push Button

-•	For push button repeat the same process as light control. ssh to your Raspberry pi using "ssh dietpi@PI_IPADDR " Install C compiler:
+•For push button repeat the same process as light control. ssh to your Raspberry pi using "ssh dietpi@PI_IPADDR " Install C compiler:
-1. See if the c compiler is installed or not using gcc -v
+1. See if the c compiler is installed or not using

+	gcc -v

 ![image](https://user-images.githubusercontent.com/112636651/200152589-9daf85b2-23d9-4d32-8fa0-11b972a87f25.png)

 2. If not installed then use

 	sudo-software
 To Build Anjay install utlis and Libraries:
 1. Clone the avs_commons repo

 	cd ~/projects
 	git clone https://github.com/AVSystem/avs_commons
 2. Build and install avs_commons library

 	cd ~/projects/avs_commons
 	cmake . && make && sudo make install
 Buliding and installing of avs_commons are completed.